HelOWeen/ewa-selfdb-update/Readme.md

 The part after _connectionString=_ is the part that needs to be edited.
 As this depends on your SQL server configuration, I can't really tell what to put in there.
-But I refer you to [connectionstrings.com][connectionstrings], a nice collection examples on how to connect to different database engines.
+But I refer you to [connectionstrings.com][connectionstrings], a nice collection of examples on how to connect to different database engines.
 If in doubt, post a question in EVE's Tech Lab forum, stating your database server.

-_Please note:_ EVESDEToSQL is a cosnsole appliaction, so you need to run that from a command prompt.
+_Please note:_ EVESDEToSQL is a console appliaction, so you need to run that from a command prompt.
 You also need to provide a command line parameter to tell it what to do.
 Assuming the simplest case, this parameter is "import", i.e. _"EVESDEToSQL.exe import"_